MohammedUmair123/Brain-Stroke-Classification/README.md

 # Major Project 2024-2025
 # INNOVATIONS IN STROKE IDENTIFICATION: AN AI-POWERED BASED DIAGNOSTIC MODEL USING NEUROIMAGES

-The repository contains all the source code, development notebooks, and supplementary materials used to implement the system and generate the results discussed in this thesis.
+The repository contains all the source code, development notebooks, and supplementary materials used to implement the system and generate the results discussed in the thesis.

 # What this project does